Quick Start with Mitzu

 Sign up for Mitzu

-Open the https://app.mitzu.io website and click either the Log in with Email
+Open the https://app.mitzu.io website and click the Log in with Google button to use your Google account, or click Sign up to register with an email and password.

-Login with company SSO is only available for already existing organizations with an Enterprise plan.
+Login with company SSO is only available for existing organizations on an Enterprise plan.

 Create a new organization

-After login, name your organization and click Create Organisation.
+After logging in, name your organization and click Create Organisation.

 Connect your data warehouse to Mitzu

 Your organization contains an empty workspace.
-To use Mitzu, you need to configure this workspace properly.
-The remaining steps to configure Mitzu are listed on the left sidebar of the main page.
+To use Mitzu, you need to configure this workspace.
+The remaining steps to configure Mitzu are listed in the left sidebar of the main page.

-Throughout this example, we will use BigQuery as a data warehouse.
-Currently, Mitzu supports 8 data warehouse solutions:
+Throughout this example, we will use BigQuery as our data warehouse.
+Mitzu currently supports 8 data warehouse solutions:

 - AWS Athena